PD2tech/pd2-text-parser/README.md

 - **ItemStatCost.txt** - Takes the ItemStatCost.txt file and converts it into JSON.
 No special handling takes place during the conversion.

-- **UniqueItems.txt** - Will be available after Properties.txt and ItemStatCost.txt have been parsed and converted as these are required files for the process.
+- **UniqueItems.txt** - Input is hidden until after Properties.txt and ItemStatCost.txt have been parsed and converted as these are required files for the process.
 There is some special handling that takes place to clean up the raw JSON result to make the result useable for other parsing methods.

-- **Runes.txt** - Will be available after Properties.txt and ItemStatCost.txt have been parsed and converted as these are required files for the process.
+- **Runes.txt** - Input is hidden until after Properties.txt and ItemStatCost.txt have been parsed and converted as these are required files for the process.
 There is some special handling that takes place to clean up the raw JSON result to make the result useable for other parsing methods.

 ## Pre-Parsed and Internally Used Files